YuquanW/mr.gmm/README.md

 ## Usage

-We suggest to preprocess your data with `TwoSampleMR::harmonise_data()`.
-One can test the example datasets included in the package by:
+We recommend preprocessing your data using `TwoSampleMR::harmonise_data()`.
+You can test the example datasets included in the package by running the following:

 ```
 ## Use p<0.05 as IV selection threshold